The Value of the Opioid Algorithm—Saving Lives and Managing Epidemiology

 The application of the opioid algorithm can reduce the risk of mortality by arming caregivers with the knowledge to recognize the signs of opioid overdose, treat it with naloxone and follow through with subsequent resuscitation steps.
 In traditional care environments, opioid overdose was not included as a reversible cause of arrest.
 Although, the symptoms of an overdose, such as decreased respiratory capacity or hypotension, are included.

-To ensure health care providers do not overlook a cause that cannot be readily identified through the traditional algorithm, the American Heart Association (AHA) released the opioid algorithm.
+To ensure health care providers do not overlook a cause that cannot be readily identified through the traditional algorithm, the International Liaison Committee on Resuscitation (ILCOR) released the opioid algorithm.
 It would serve to bridge the divide between symptom recognition and proper treatment.

 How to Use the Opioid Algorithm